TheImagingSource/tiscamera/doc/pages/tcam-gstreamer.rst

 The tcammainsrc existed as `tcamsrc` prior to tiscamera 0.13.0.
 It is used for v4l2, aravis and libusb devices.

+Always use tcamsrc. tcammainsrc is considered an internal element.

 .. list-table:: tcammainsrc properties
    :header-rows: 1
    :widths: 25 10 65